causify-ai/tutorials/blog/docs/posts/blog4.md

   - Shayawnn
   - samarth9008
 date: 2025-09-10
-description:
+description: >-
-  "How Causify runs developer tools in lightweight, per-tool containers to eliminate install pain, ensure reproducibility, and speed up CI/local workflows."
+  How Causify runs developer tools in lightweight, per-tool containers to eliminate install pain, ensure reproducibility, and speed up CI/local workflows.
 categories:
-  - DevOps
+  - "DevOps"
 ---

 Have you ever spent hours trying to install a tool, only to hit version conflicts or mysterious errors?
 Do you need to run the same tool on different